evkx/evkx.github.io/content/models/renault/5/5_E-Tech_52kWh_150hp/_index.md

 ### Seats

-The Renault 5 E-Tech 52kWh 150hp accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The Renault 5 E-Tech 52kWh 150hp accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats